Counseling Education

 Eventually the state built a canal and towpath along the river to make transportation by the waterway easier, and especially to provide a water route around the falls at Richmond, which prevented through navigation by boat.
 By 1812, U.S. Chief Justice John Marshall, who lived in Richmond, reported on the navigation difficulties and construction problems on the canal and towpath.

 The General Assembly recognized the settlement's growth by incorporating Lynchburg as a town in 1805; it was not incorporated as a city until 1852.
 In between, Lynch built Lynchburg's first bridge across the James River, a toll structure that replaced his ferry in 1812.
 A toll turnpike to Salem, Virginia was begun in 1817.
-Lynch died in 1820 and was buried beside his mother in the graveyard of the South River Friends Meetinghouse.
-Quakers later abandoned the town because of their opposition to slaveholding.
-Presbyterians took over the meetinghouse and adapted it as a church.
-It is now preserved as a historic site.
+Lynch died in 1820 and was buried in the burial ground of the South River Friends Meetinghouse.
+Quakers later abandoned the town because of their moral opposition to slave-holding.
+Presbyterians took over the grounds of the meetinghouse in 1899, and adapted it as a church, later building a new church adjacent to the site, and restoring the Quaker meetinghouse to the buildings historical appearance.
+The meeting house and burial ground are now preserved as a historic site.

 To avoid the many visitors at Monticello, Thomas Jefferson in 1806 developed a plantation and house near Lynchburg, called Poplar Forest.
 He often visited the town, noting, "Nothing would give me greater pleasure than to be useful to the town of Lynchburg.
 I consider it as the most interesting spot in the state."
 In 1810, Jefferson wrote, "Lynchburg is perhaps the most rising place in the U.S....
 It ranks now next to Richmond in importance...."